PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Superior impact resistance: Protects

-towards stone chips, avenue debris, worm splatter, and minor abrasions.
+against stone chips, avenue debris, worm splatter, and minor abrasions.

 UV resistance: Prevents